What is restricted building work?

 - fire-safety systems (eg, sprinklers, fire alarms) - to make sure people are adequately protected from the dangers of smoke and fire.

 Appropriately-licensed LBPs will be responsible for plans and specifications used in a consent application for restricted building work.
 See section 45(2)–(4) of the Building Act 2004.

-Those in the building industry who would like to know more about restricted building work, should visit Restricted building work - Ministry of Business, Innovation & Employment website.
+Those in the building industry who would like to know more about restricted building work, should visit Restricted building work.

 Owner builder exemption

 Owner-Builders are able to carry out restricted building work on their own home.
-To see if you qualify as an Owner-Builder and to learn more about the Owner-Builder Exemption visit Ministry of Business, Innovation & Employment website
+To see if you qualify as an Owner-Builder and to learn more about the Owner Builder exemption.

 An Owner-Builder is responsible for ensuring that Restricted Building Work carried out under the Owner-Builder Exemption complies with the building consent and the relevant plans and specifications.
 More information can be found at Owner-builder exemption.